Martin Luther King Jr. seems more legend than man.

 Dr. King's good humor was shown with how quick he was on his feet.
 Fast Company's own Miles Kohrman unearthed audio of a question-and-answer session that King had after giving a speech at the New School.
 If you give a listen, you'll hear how he cracks the room up:

 To end, we must note that a giggling Martin Luther King is just about the best thing.
-Here's him with his pal Harry Belafonte:
+Here he is with his pal Harry Belafonte:

 Happy Martin Luther King Jr. Day, everyone.